WEST VIRGINIA STATE POLICE

 Another area of analysis is the examination and comparison of toolmarks left at a crime scene to determine if they were produced by a particular tool.
 For example, a pair of bolt cutters used to cut a lock at the scene of a crime will often leave unique microscopic striations and/or impressed defects on the lock's cut surface, that can later be used to identify the suspect's bolt cutters.
 Screwdrivers, pliers, crow bars, hammers and the like, can leave unique marks on surfaces at crime scenes.

-Other examinations performed in the Firearm/Toolmark Section include, but are not limited to, examining and processing of obliterated serial/VIN numbers on firearms, motor vehicles and ATV's in order to restore them, examining clothing and other objects for gunpowder residue patterns or shot pellet patterns in order to determine the distance a firearm was from the victim/target at the time of the shooting, physical/fracture matching of pieces of objects to determine if they were at one time part of the same unit, and shooting scene reconstruction including trajectory analysis.
+Other examinations performed in the Firearm/Toolmark Section include, but are not limited to, examining and processing of obliterated serial/VIN numbers on firearms, motor vehicles and ATV's in order to restore them, examining clothing and other objects for gunpowder residue patterns or shot pellet patterns in order to determine the distance a firearm was from the victim/target at the time of the shooting, physical/fracture matching of pieces of objects to determine if they were at one time part of the same unit, and shooting scene reconstruction/ trajectory analysis, and footwear/ tire impression examinations.

 Trace Evidence Section

 The Trace Evidence Section of the West Virginia State Police Forensic Laboratory is responsible for a broad area of forensics concerned with many scientific methods of analysis.
-The major types of analysis performed include fire debris analysis, gunshot residue examinations, glass comparisons and analysis, and paint comparisons and analysis.
+The major types of analysis performed include fire debris analysis and primer gunshot residue examinations.
 Various types of instrumentation are utilized in the section to perform such analysis, these may include a Scanning Electron Microscope, Gas Chromatograph-Mass Spectrometer, and Fourier Transform Infrared Spectrometer.

-Blood/Urine alcohol analysis is performed by the Toxicology Section.
-Any DUI arrest may include a subsequent drawing of the suspect's blood, which may be analyzed for the presence of alcohol.
-The evidence is received, an analysis is performed using Gas Chromatography, a report is generated and the evidence is returned to the arresting officer.
+Ethanol/Other Volatiles analysis is performed by the Toxicology Section.
+Any DUI arrest may include a subsequent drawing of the suspect's blood, which may be analyzed for the presence of ethanol/other volatiles.
+The evidence is received, an analysis is performed using Headspace Gas Chromatography with Flame Ionization Detector/Mass Spectrometer, a report is generated and the evidence is returned to the arresting officer.
 In the event that results are challenged in court, expert testimony is provided by the analyst.
-The Toxicology Section is also responsible for analyzing alcoholic beverages seized in illegal activity for the presence of alcohol.
+The Toxicology Section is also responsible for analyzing alcoholic beverages seized in illegal activity for the presence of ethanol/other volatiles.

 2. Drug Toxicology

-If an officer suspects that a DUI suspect is under the influence of a drug, blood or urine may be submitted for testing.
-The evidence is screened using Enzyme Multiplied Immunoassay Technique (EMIT) and positive results are confirmed using Gas Chromatography/Mass Spectrometry (GC/MS) or Liquid Chromatography/ Mass Spectrometry/Mass Spectrometry (LC/MS/MS).
-A report is generated and the evidence is returned to the arresting officer.
-In the event that results are challenged in court, expert testimony is provided by the analyst.
+If an officer suspects that a DUI suspect is under the influence of a drug, blood may be submitted for testing.
+The evidence is analyzed using Liquid Chromatography/ Mass Spectrometry/Mass Spectrometry (LC/MS/MS).
+A report is generated, and the evidence is returned to the arresting officer.
+If results are challenged in court, expert testimony is provided by the analyst.